zhoudaqing/dogx-blocklclinet/README.md

 This package communicates with BWS [DigiByteJS wallet service](https://github.com/bitpay/digibytejs-wallet-service) using the REST API.
 All REST endpoints are wrapped as simple async methods.
 All relevant responses from DWS are checked independently by the peers, thus the importance of using this library when talking to a third party DWS instance.

-See [Bitcore-wallet](https://github.com/bitpay/tdc-wallet) for a simple CLI wallet implementation that relays on BWS and uses tdc-wallet-client.
+See [Bitcore-wallet](https://github.com/bitpay/bsa-wallet) for a simple CLI wallet implementation that relays on BWS and uses bsa-wallet-client.

 ## Get Started